Due Process Hearings in Maryland

 How does due process work for IEP disputes in Maryland?

-Maryland's due process hearing procedures are governed by COMAR 13A.05.01.15C and Md.
+Maryland's due process hearing procedures are governed by COMAR 13A.05.01.15(C) and Md.
 Code Ann., Ed. § 8-413.
-Due process hearings address disagreements regarding identification, evaluation, classification, educational placement, or the provision of FAPE for students with disabilities.
-Requests are filed with the MSDE Office of Special Education Programs and must include the student's name, address, school, a description of the disputed issues, relevant facts, and the relief sought.
-Maryland follows the federal two-year statute of limitations: the parent or LEA must file a due process complaint within two years of when they knew or should have known about the alleged action (COMAR 13A.05.01.15C; 34 CFR 300.507(a)(2)).
-Maryland requires a resolution meeting within 15 calendar days of receiving the due process complaint (COMAR 13A.05.01.15C; 34 CFR 300.510(a)).
-The resolution period is 30 calendar days; if not resolved, the hearing can proceed.
-Maryland uses the Office of Administrative Hearings (OAH) with administrative law judges to conduct due process hearings.
-Parties may mutually agree to substitute mediation for the resolution meeting or waive it entirely.
-The hearing decision must be issued within 45 calendar days after the expiration of the resolution period (COMAR 13A.05.01.15C; 34 CFR 300.515(a)).
-For expedited due process hearings involving disciplinary changes of placement, decisions must be issued within 20 school days of filing, with a decision within 10 school days of completion of the hearing (34 CFR 300.532(c)).
-Maryland also offers IEP facilitation as a voluntary pre-dispute resolution process.
+Due process hearings address disagreements regarding identification, evaluation, educational placement, or the provision of FAPE for students with disabilities.
+A due process complaint is filed with the MSDE Division of Special Education/Early Intervention Services and must include: (1) the child's name and address, (2) the school the child attends, (3) a description of the nature of the problem relating to the proposed or refused initiation or change, including facts, and (4) a proposed resolution (34 CFR 300.508(b); COMAR 13A.05.01.15(C)).
+Maryland follows the federal two-year statute of limitations: the parent or LEA must file a due process complaint within two years of when they knew or should have known about the alleged action (COMAR 13A.05.01.15(C); 34 CFR 300.507(a)(2)).
+Within 15 calendar days of receiving the due process complaint, the LEA must convene a resolution meeting with the parent and relevant IEP team members who have knowledge of the facts in the complaint (COMAR 13A.05.01.15(C); 34 CFR 300.510(a)).
+The resolution period is 30 calendar days; if the matter is not resolved, the due process hearing may proceed.
+Parties may mutually agree to waive the resolution meeting or substitute mediation.
+Maryland uses the Office of Administrative Hearings (OAH) to conduct due process hearings, with Administrative Law Judges (ALJs) presiding.
+OAH is an independent state agency providing impartial adjudication (Md.
+Code Ann., State Gov. § 9-1601 et seq.).
+The ALJ hearing decision must be issued within 45 calendar days after the expiration of the 30-day resolution period (COMAR 13A.05.01.15(C); 34 CFR 300.515(a)).
+For expedited due process hearings involving disciplinary changes of placement, the hearing must occur within 20 school days of filing, with a decision issued within 10 school days of the hearing's conclusion (34 CFR 300.532(c)).
+Resolution agreements are legally binding and enforceable in court, with a three-business-day rescission period during which either party may void the agreement (34 CFR 300.510(d)–(e)).
+Hearing decisions are final and binding unless appealed to state circuit court or federal district court within 120 days under Maryland law (Md.
+Code Ann., Ed. § 8-413(j)).
+Maryland also offers IEP facilitation as a voluntary pre-dispute resolution process at no cost to families, separate from mediation.

 What Maryland Requires

-Resolution agreements are legally binding and enforceable in court, with a three-business-day rescission period (34 CFR 300.510(e)).
+Resolution agreements are legally binding and enforceable in court, with a three-business-day rescission period (34 CFR 300.510(d)–(e)).

 Key Timelines